A Goal Without a Plan Is Just a Wish

 • Once you have populated revenue cost of goods and expenses, take a step back: Does this budget meet your goals and align with your strategy?

 • Is your budget realistic and defensible?
-Compare your margins and net income to 2021.
-You should be able to draw conclusions on what is driving a change in the margin or net income in any given month with the assumptions or plans built into 2022’s budget.
+Compare your margins and net income to last year.
+You should be able to draw conclusions on what is driving a change in the margin or net income in any given month with the assumptions or plans built into this year’s budget.

 Ultimately, your budget tells you if your business can perform according to your plan to achieve your goal(s).
 Comparing actuals to budget and reviewing the variance each month can keep you on target, help make more informed decisions, and keep your goal in sight.

-If one of your goals in 2022 is to establish a budget, or review for relevancy, speak to your CSM.
+If one of your goals this year is to establish a budget, or review for relevancy, speak to your CSM.
 We can help you make sure your goals for this year aren’t just wishes and get you on track to achieve them.